StrawChannel95/apocalyptic-wonderland.github.io/README.md

 - WallSoGB for being a "crazy code monkey."
 - Total becasue I sto---I mean borrowed some of his own README.
 - SpringHeelJon, same story.
+- Lively, same story as Jon and Total.
 - And so many more that I just couldn't list even if I tried.
 Don't forget to endorse these mod authors; they deserve it.